Skip to main content

 Research overview

 Spanning the medieval and modern periods, Suzannah’s publications have focused on sensory experience and histories of the body and face.
 Her first book, Sight and Embodiment in the Middle Ages, was published in Palgrave’s New Middle Ages series in 2002.
-With the support of a Wellcome Trust Research Leave Award from 2007-10 she extended these interests into the modern period, pursuing the themes of visual anxiety and vulnerable embodiment in relation to facial injury and disfigurement.
+With the support of a Wellcome Trust Research Leave Award from 2007-10 she extended these interests into the modern period, looking at visual anxiety and vulnerable embodiment in relation to facial injury and disfigurement.
 Her second monograph, Portraits of Violence: War and the Aesthetics of Disfigurement was published in 2017 by The University of Michigan Press in their Corporealities: Discourses of Disability series.
 This project is distinctive in its attention to the face – which has tended to be overlooked in histories of the body – and in its use of visual sources as historical documents, from clinical photographs and life drawings to portrait masks and photo albums; sources that complicate and at times contradict the written record of war injury and repair.

 Suzannah’s current research, on cinema and the unbeautiful, investigates the ways in which film has created, perpetuated and challenged stereotypes of facial difference over the past century.
-‘Theatres of surgery: The cultural pre-history of the face transplant’ (Wellcome Open Research, 2018) is the first piece of writing in this series, focusing on Georges Franju’s Les Yeux Sans Visage.

 Research Centres and Institutes